-Plan and layout development including access, loading and parking arrangements to protect the amenity of adjacent residential properties and
+- Plan and layout development including access, loading and parking arrangements to protect the amenity of adjacent residential and rural properties and minimise access points from Ballarat-Maryborough Road. - Encourage the incorporation of environmentally sustainable design measures in new developments.

-- sensitive land uses, as well as the heritage values of any identified heritage buildings. - Encourage the incorporation of environmentally sustainable design measures in new developments. - Minimise the visual impact of carparking by concealing it within, to the sides or the rear of buildings. - Ensure new buildings and wide landscaping areas provide a suitable transitional scale to adjoining sensitive uses such as residential. - Consolidate necessary business signage on Creswick Road to avoid visual clutter and repetition with no illumination. - Orient lots to be accessed from Hickox Street. - Incorporate Water Sensitive Urban Design techniques to treat stormwater before it is discharged from the site. - Provide footpaths at the front of new development. - Layout developments to allow all vehicles to enter and exit a site in a forward direction where possible. - Consolidate crossovers to minimise entry and exit points for each site and minimise conflict with footpaths. - Incorporate durable, locally suitable landscaping wherever possible to improve the precinct's appearance, amenity and mitigate radiant building and pavement heat.
+- Minimise the visual impact of carparking by concealing it within, to the sides or the rear of buildings. - Ensure new buildings and wide landscaping areas provide a suitable transitional scale to adjoining sensitive uses such as residential. - Consolidate necessary business signage on Ballarat-Maryborough Road to avoid visual clutter and repetition with no illumination. - Incorporate Water Sensitive Urban Design techniques to treat stormwater before it is discharged from the site. - Provide footpaths at the front of new development. - Layout developments to allow all vehicles to enter and exit a site in a forward direction where possible. - Consolidate crossovers to minimise entry and exit points for each site and minimise conflict with footpaths. - Incorporate durable, locally suitable landscaping wherever possible to improve the precinct's appearance, amenity and mitigate radiant building and pavement heat.